hashicorp/terraform/website/docs/commands/cli-config.html.markdown

 ```

 You can have multiple `credentials` blocks if you regularly use services from
-multiple hosts but many users will configure only one, for either
+multiple hosts.
+Many users will configure only one, for either
 Terraform Cloud (at `app.terraform.io`) or for their organization's own
 Terraform Enterprise host.
 Each `credentials` block contains a `token` argument
 giving the API token to use for that host.

-~> **Important:** If you are using Terraform Cloud or Terraform Enterprise then
+~> **Important:** If you are using Terraform Cloud or Terraform Enterprise,
 the token provided must be either a
 [user token](/docs/cloud/users-teams-organizations/users.html#api-tokens)
 or a